aymansor/surf-shop/README.md

 # Description
-A simple program that sells surfboards in three sizes:
+A simple program that sells surfboards in four sizes:

 | SIZE     | COST    |
 | -------- | ------- |